Modern display of the Confederate battle flag: Six Flags Over Texas

 In August 2017, in response to the controversial Unite the Right rally that was held in Charlottesville, the park Six Flags Over Texas replaced its six flags (which had included the first Confederate flag) with six American flags.
 A representative of the park told KXAS-TV, "We always choose to focus on celebrating the things that unite us versus those that divide us.
 As such, we have changed the flag displays in our park to feature American flags."

-Display at American University

-On September 27, 2017, ten Confederate flag posters bearing chunks of cotton were found on American University campus.

-The date coincided with the presentation by historian Ibram Kendi to introduce the Anti-racist Research and Policy Center.

-State of New York's Prohibition
+State of New York prohibition

 On December 15, 2020, the State of New York passed a law "to prohibit the sale or display of hate symbols in public buildings and public grounds including state and local fairs, unless serving an educational or historical purpose."
 The law defines hate symbols to "include, but not be limited to, symbols of white supremacy, Neo-Nazi ideology or the Battle Flag of the Confederacy".